valentinabojan/valentinabojan.github.io/_posts/2018-10-16-challenges-when-doing-remote-pair-programming-and-how-to-overcome-them.md

 This can be a real challenge if the pair members are from different countries and implicitly there are time zone differences.

 For example, there is a mix between Romanian and Belgium developers in my current team.
-Because Belgium is one hour ahead of Romania, some of us will always arrive at work one hour earlier than the remote ones, or will leave one hour earlier in the evening.
+Because Belgium is 1 hour behind Romania, some of us will always arrive at work one hour earlier than the remote colleagues, or will leave one hour earlier in the evening.
 There can be a desynchronization when it comes about lunch time as well.
 Working in different offices, you can have different meetings too, so yet another moment when you'll have to leave your pair.